5 Black Travel Icons Who Have Helped Change History

 Her unprecedented American career in exhibition flying was unfortunately short-lived.
-Only five years after receiving her pilot’s license, she was ejected from her plane after it fell into an unplanned dive in Jacksonville, FL, and she was killed instantly when she hit the ground.
-Her body was returned to Chicago to be interred, to little fanfare in the wider American media.
+Only five years after receiving her pilot’s license, she ejected from her plane after it fell into an unplanned dive in Jacksonville, Florida, and she was killed instantly when she hit the ground.
+Her body was returned to Chicago to be interred to little fanfare in the wider American media.
 The African American press, however, covered it widely, and 10,000 mourners came to the services held to honor her in Chicago, a service led by none other than famed journalist and co-founder of the National Association for the Advancement of Colored People, Ida B. Wells.

 2. Miriam Makeba